ISISComputingGroup/ibex_developers_manual/MERLIN-and-LET-Oscillating-radial-collimators.md

 For homing set up some variables:

 - mode (what galil is doing)
-- count (how many oscialltions it has performed)
+- count (how many oscillations it has performed)

-Then set the acceleration and deacceleration and switch motor on.
+Then set the acceleration and deceleration and switch motor on.

 ```
 JP #HOME, @IN[6]=1